DanielJGil/the-original-trader/README.md

 UI State Management - Context API
 Form Management - React Hook Form
 I also used other libraries such as React Icons, React Hot Toast, Recharts and DayJS.

+Here are some more screenshots of the application: